EmbarkStudios/cargo-deny/README.md

 One of the key selling points of Rust is the ever growing and improving ecosystem of crates available that can be easily added to your project incredibly easily via `cargo`.
 This is great!
-However, the larger the project is and the more dependencies you have, the harder it is to keep track of certain things, especially as a project evolves over time, which `cargo-deny` tries to help you with.
+However, the larger the project is and the more dependencies you have, the harder it is to keep track of certain things, especially as a project evolves over time, which is `cargo-deny` tries to help you with.

+* [Licenses](#licenses) - Configure which licenses are allowed
+* [Bans](#crate-bans) - Configure whether certain crates are allowed to be in your dependency graph

 ## Licenses